 3. Your drivers’ Motor Vehicle Records influence your rates.

 Your drivers play a large part in determining your auto hauler insurance rates.
 If they have tickets and/or accidents on their records, your rates could be significantly higher.
-That’s because tickets and accidents indicate risk – those drivers are statistically more likely to get into an accident and cause a claim.
+That’s because tickets and accidents indicate risk – to the insurance company, those drivers are more likely to get into an accident and cause a claim.
 And because they’re riskier to insure, you could face higher insurance rates.

 4. Liability insurance doesn’t cover your vehicle.